Making hojicha with black tea: a fun (and cheap) way to broaden your tea repertoire

 Can you roast black tea at home?

-While hojicha is traditionally made by roasting green tea, there are some tea vendors that offer hoji-wakocha (roasted Japanese black tea) or kocha-hojicha (hojicha from black tea).
+Roasting black tea at home is not a well-known practice (as hojicha is traditionally made by roasting green tea), but there are some tea vendors that offer hoji-wakocha (roasted Japanese black tea) or kocha-hojicha (hojicha from black tea).

 The process is basically the same than when roasting green tea, although the result will be different, as black tea and green tea taste and smell differently too.